yiisoft/form-model/docs/guide/en/form-hydrator.md

 This package provides some extensions for hydrator you can use:

-- `NonArrayTypeCaster` - type caster ensuring that non-array value for property of array type is converted to an empty array.
+- `NonArrayTypeCaster` - type caster ensuring that a non-array value such as string provided for property of array type is converted into an empty array.

 To register custom type caster, see